Michaela C. May, Associate

 Michaela received her Juris Doctorate with Cum Laude honors from Boston University School of Law in 2009, where she was executive editor of the Public Interest Law Journal and a legal writing fellow.
 Prior to entering the legal profession, Michaela was a journalist in Washington, D.C.
 She earned her Bachelor of Arts with honors from Brandeis University, Waltham, Massachusetts, 2003.
 While at Brandeis, Michaela was a Justice Louis Brandeis Scholar and editor-in-chief of the Justice.

 Michaela is an active member of the Massachusetts Employment Lawyers Association (MELA).
-She serves as co-chair of MELA’s Programming Committee, as a member of the organization’s Massachusetts Commission Against Discrimination (MCAD) Committee, and on MELA’s Executive Board.
+She serves as co-chair of MELA’s Massachusetts Commission Against Discrimination (MCAD) Committee and on MELA’s Executive Board.
 She is also a member of the Women’s Bar Association and the Massachusetts Academy of Trial Attorneys.

 Michaela was named as a SuperLawyers “Rising Star” in 2015, 2016 and 2017.